 But Cowsert said law enforcement officers are the ones under attack.
-He compared crimes against law enforcement officers and hate crimes faced by others in protected categories in the legislation – race, color, religion, national origin, sexual orientation, gender and mental or physical disability – as “the same problem.”
+He compared crimes against law enforcement officers to hate crimes faced by others in protected categories in the legislation – race, color, religion, national origin, sexual orientation, gender and mental or physical disability – and called them “the same problem.”

 “We need to support and protect our law enforcement from being the victims of terror and intimidation and violent crime against them because people are unhappy,” he said.

 Current state law already offers special protections for law enforcement officers.
 Jones criticized Cowsert’s proposal as making light of members of the other protected groups in the legislation.
 They have faced state-sponsored discrimination for decades, he said.